Three Minute Thesis (3MT®)

 Communication (score out of 100)

-- Did the presenter use non-verbal communication (i.e. eye contact, voice modulation, body language, etc.) effectively?
+- Did the graduate student use non-verbal communication (i.e. voice modulation, body language) effectively?

 Comprehension (score out of 100)

-- Did the talk help you to understand the scholarly research and creativity?
+- Did the presentation help you to understand the methodology behind the scholarly research being undertaken?

-- Did the presenter clearly outline the nature and purpose of the scholarly research and creativity?
+- Did the graduate student clearly outline the nature and purpose of their research?

 Engagement (score out of 100)

-- Did the talk inspire you to want to know more?
+- Did the presentation inspire you to want to know more?